ericom-gideon/docs/docs/apps/ssl_management_for_rails_apps.md

-page_title:       SSL for Rails Apps
+page_title:       SSL for Rails apps
 page_author:      Brittany Martin
 page_description: Knowledge base article to instruct users on how can manage the SSL for their Rails app
 page_keywords:    ssl certificate open rails app signed intermediate

-## SSL for Rails Apps
+## SSL for Rails apps

 #### What is SSL?